 The MDSC in Figure 1 is responsible for multi-domain and multi-layer coordination across multiple Packet and Optical domains, as well as to provide L2/L3VPN services.

-Although the new technologies (e.g. QSFP-DD ZR 400G) are making convenient to fit the DWDM pluggable interfaces on the Routers, the deployment of those pluggable is not yet widely adopted by the operators.
-The reason is that most of operators are not yet ready to manage Packet and Transport networks in a unified single domain.
+Although the new optical technologies (e.g. QSFP-DD ZR 400G) providing DWDM pluggable interfaces on the Routers, the deployment of those pluggable optics is not yet widely adopted by the operators.
+The reason is that most operators are not yet ready to manage Packet and Transport networks in a single unified domain.
 As a consequence, this draft is not addressing the unified scenario.
-This matter will be described in a different draft.
+Instead, the unified use case will be described in a different draft.

 From an implementation perspective, the functions associated with MDSC and described in [RFC8453] may be grouped in different ways.

-Both the service- and network-related functions are collapsed into a single, monolithic implementation, dealing with the end customer service requests, received from the CMI (Customer MDSC Interface), and the adaptation to the relevant network models.
-Such case is represented in Figure 2 of [RFC8453]
+Both the service- and network-related functions are collapsed into a single, monolithic implementation, dealing with the end customer service requests received from the CMI (Customer MDSC Interface) and adapting the relevant network models.
+An example is represented in Figure 2 of [RFC8453]

-An implementation can choose to split the service-related and the network-related functions in different functional entities, as described in [RFC8309] and in section 4.2 of [RFC8453].
+An implementation can choose to split the service-related and the network-related functions into different functional entities, as described in [RFC8309] and in section 4.2 of [RFC8453].
 In this case, MDSC is decomposed into a top-level Service Orchestrator, interfacing the customer via the CMI, and into a Network Orchestrator interfacing at the southbound with the PNCs.
 The interface between the Service Orchestrator and the Network Orchestrator is not specified in [RFC8453].

 Another implementation can choose to split the MDSC functions between an H-MDSC responsible for packet-optical multi-layer coordination, interfacing with one Optical L-MDSC, providing multi-domain coordination between the O-PNCs and one Packet L-MDSC, providing multi-domain coordination betweeh the P-PNCs (see for example Figure 9 of [RFC8453]).